BurdetteJ/Hydroponics_pH_alerting/README.md

 Atlast Scientific ftdi driver:: https://github.com/Atlas-Scientific/R-pi-database-

 # Objective
 The goal of this project is to have the pH sensor perform continuous polling of the reservoir pH, sending out automated alerts when a pH measurement falls outside of acceptable boundaries.

+# Running the application
+I have set up remote access for my raspberry pi so that I can start/stop the pH polling application as needed from anywhere on my local network.
+A variety of remote access techniques are discussed here: https://raspberrytips.com/remote-desktop-raspberry-pi/

+I found that the simplest way to achieve remote access was to configure a static local ip for my raspberry pi, pair that ip with a nickname in the hosts file of a windows machine, and then use RDP to connect to that nickname from the aforementioned windows machine.

-The user is asked to provide the following configuration values upon running the phpolling class:
+Once remote access is established, simply run the phpolling.py script with your python installation.
+The user will be asked to provide the following configuration values upon startup:

 **Maximum & Minimum pH**: The constitute the pH boundaries.
 The alert condition is any sensor measurement outside the range between these two values.